cypress-io/cypress-documentation/content/api/commands/fixture.md

 #### Use import statement

-If you are loading a JSON fixture, you can simply use the `import` statement and let the bundler load it:
+If you are loading a JSON fixture, you can use the `import` statement and let the bundler load it:

 ```js
 // cypress/integration/spec.js